 This course emphasizes the visual optics of retinal image formation in emmetropia and the ametropias.
-Higher order aberrations and pupillary effects are discussed as well as the optical principles of correcting the refractive error by spectacles, intraocular lenses and surgery.
+Higher order aberrations and pupillary effects are discussed as well as the optical principles of correcting the refractive error by spectacles, intraocular lenses and surgery, fundamental wave optics and laser physics.
 The optics of clinical instruments is presented.
 Laboratory experiences will complement lecture by demonstration of optical principles and observation of selected instruments.
-A wide array of devices such as corneal topographers (Placido and Elevation-based Topography) corneal tomography (Scheimpflug Imaging and Optical Coherence Tomography) will be presented in the laboratory.

-OPT 526 Ocular Anatomy & Ocular Histology
+OPT 526 Ocular Anatomy, Physiology, Biochemistry & Histology

-This course is a detailed study of the gross ocular anatomy of the human eye, adnexa, and surrounding tissues supporting the structure and function of the visual system.
+This course is a detailed study of the gross ocular anatomy, physiology, biochemistry and histology of the human eye, adnexa, and surrounding tissues supporting the structure and function of the visual system.
 It will investigate the histology and clinical micro-structure of the eye as well as embryological integration to the normal and abnormal development of ocular anatomy.
 There will also be an introduction to a clinical approach to the assessment and management of ocular anatomical disorders.